Ardeleanu-Vlad-George/FFT/README.md

 it is of utmost importance to find the misstake.
 Maybe you just need more digits for PI.
 Changed PI, but error persists, maybe there's a code error somewhere.
+You've decided that a quick trick would be to replace all 'long double'-s with 'double'-s in one commit, so that it could be easy to reverse in case it doesn't work.